Nicotine Addiction

 4. Assist the patient in quitting:

-7) Advise the patient to get rid of cigarettes at home and to avoid smokers and situations that may trigger an urge to smoke.
+7) Remove triggers.
+Advise the patient to get rid of cigarettes at home and to avoid smokers and situations that may trigger an urge to smoke.

-8) Warn the patient that the first few weeks will be challenging.
+8) Be patient.
+Warn the patient that the first few weeks will be challenging.

 Pharmacotherapy

-Formulations, dosage, and principles for NRT: Table 5.
+Formulations, dosage, and principles of NRT: Table 4.

-Dosage of nonnicotine agents used in treatment of nicotine addiction: Table 6.
+Dosage of nonnicotine agents used in the treatment of nicotine addiction: Table 5.

 2. Sustained-release bupropion reduces nicotine reinforcement and cravings by blocking reuptake of dopamine and norepinephrine.
-We suggest it in smokers in the preparation phase with a set quit date.Evidence 15Weak recommendation (benefits likely outweigh downsides, but the balance is close or uncertain; an alternative course of action may be better for some patients).
+We suggest it in smokers in the preparation phase with a set quit date.Evidence 14Weak recommendation (benefits likely outweigh downsides, but the balance is close or uncertain; an alternative course of action may be better for some patients).
 High Quality of Evidence (high confidence that we know true effects of the intervention).
 Hughes JR, Stead LF, Hartmann-Boyce J, Cahill K, Lancaster T. Antidepressants for smoking cessation.
 Cochrane Database Syst Rev. 2014 Jan 8;(1):CD000031. doi: 10.1002/14651858.CD000031.pub4.
 Review.
-PubMed PMID: 24402784.
+PMID: 24402784.
 It may be preferred in patients with depressive symptoms or patients worried about weight gain.
-The main contraindications to the use of bupropion are a past history of seizures of any etiology, head trauma, and eating disorders.
+The primary contraindications to the use of bupropion are a past history of seizures of any etiology, head trauma, and eating disorders.
 The rate of de novo seizures is low (<0.5%) and generally associated with doses >450 mg.
-In the course of bupropion therapy, alcohol may be consumed in moderate amounts and not discontinued abruptly, as withdrawal-related seizure risk is increased.
+Alcohol can be consumed in moderate amounts and should not be discontinued abruptly, as this may increase the risk of withdrawal-related seizures.
 The other adverse reactions include insomnia, agitation, dry mouth, changes in behavior, hostility, agitation, depressed mood, suicidal ideations, and suicidal attempts.

 3. Varenicline is a synthetic nicotinic receptor partial agonist that binds to receptors with a greater affinity than nicotine.
-Like bupropion, we suggest to use it for the first intention in motivated patients with a set quit date or in patients who have failed NRT alone.Evidence 16Weak recommendation (benefits likely outweigh downsides, but the balance is close or uncertain; an alternative course of action may be better for some patients).
+As with bupropion, we suggest it be used in the preparation phase in motivated patients with a set quit date or in patients who have failed NRT alone.Evidence 15Weak recommendation (benefits likely outweigh downsides, but the balance is close or uncertain; an alternative course of action may be better for some patients).
 High Quality of Evidence (high confidence that we know true effects of the intervention).
 Jorenby DE, Hays JT, Rigotti NA, et al; Varenicline Phase 3 Study Group.
 Efficacy of varenicline, an alpha4beta2 nicotinic acetylcholine receptor partial agonist, vs placebo or sustained-release bupropion for smoking cessation: a randomized controlled trial.
 JAMA.
 2006 Jul 5;296(1):56-63.
 Erratum in: JAMA.
 2006 Sep 20;296(11):1355.
-PubMed PMID: 16820547.
+PMID: 16820547.
 Gonzales D, Rennard SI, Nides M, et al; Varenicline Phase 3 Study Group.
 Varenicline, an alpha4beta2 nicotinic acetylcholine receptor partial agonist, vs sustained-release bupropion and placebo for smoking cessation: a randomized controlled trial.
 JAMA.
 2006 Jul 5;296(1):47-55.
-PubMed PMID: 16820546.
+PMID: 16820546.
 Tonstad S, Tønnesen P, Hajek P, Williams KE, Billing CB, Reeves KR; Varenicline Phase 3 Study Group.
 Effect of maintenance therapy with varenicline on smoking cessation: a randomized controlled trial.
 JAMA.
 2006 Jul 5;296(1):64-71.
-PubMed PMID: 16820548.
+PMID: 16820548.
 Cahill K, Lindson-Hawley N, Thomas KH, Fanshawe TR, Lancaster T. Nicotine receptor partial agonists for smoking cessation.
 Cochrane Database Syst Rev. 2016 May 9;(5):CD006103. doi: 10.1002/14651858.CD006103.pub7.
 Review.
-PubMed PMID: 27158893.
-Contraindications include pregnancy and end-stage renal failure.
-Although major studies have not demonstrated an increase in neuropsychiatric adverse events, mood disorders are more prevalent in smokers.
-Thus, we recommend to assess mood in all smokers with a simple questionnaire and use varenicline with caution in patients with psychiatric disorders.
-(For a sample questionnaire, you may consult the Suicide Risk Assessment Guide at the website of the Canadian Patient Safety Institute.)
-The most common adverse effects include moderate nausea that resolves in the course of treatment, abnormal dreams, insomnia, and headache.
+PMID: 27158893.
+Contraindications include allergy to the medication or its components.
+Precautions must be taken if considering use in patients who are pregnant or have end-stage renal failure.
+Although major studies have not demonstrated an increase in neuropsychiatric adverse events, mood disorders are more prevalent in smokers, which is why screening for these is recommended prior to and during treatment.
+The most common adverse effects of varenicline include moderate nausea that resolves in the course of treatment, abnormal dreams, insomnia, and headache.

 Special ConsiderationsTop